-St John’s Beaumont is a Roman Catholic boys’ day and boarding school and accepts boys from 3 to 13 years.
-Priority is given to boys who are baptized Roman Catholic although boys of other faiths are warmly welcomed if it is evident that they would benefit from a Christian education and contribute positively to the ethos of the school.
+St John’s Beaumont is a Roman Catholic day and boarding school and accepts children from 3 to 13 years.
+Children of all faiths are warmly welcomed if it is evident that they would benefit from a St John's education and contribute positively to the ethos of the school.

 Upon first enquiry, parents are warmly invited to tour the school either by attending one of our open mornings or one of our regular school tours.
 Both opportunities aim to provide visitors with an authentic flavour of a normal day at St John’s.

-The next step is registration and on receipt of a completed form together with a non-refundable registration fee of £80 the boy’s name is added to our lists for possible entry and families are invited to an interview with the Headmaster.
+The next step is registration and on receipt of a completed form together with a non-refundable registration fee of £90 the child’s name is added to our lists for possible entry and families are invited to an interview with the Headteacher.

-Following this meeting, prospective pupils for pre-prep, Nursery to Year 2, are invited for a taster morning/day which will include an informal assessment by the respective class teacher.
-This assessment is designed to place each boy at ease and allow us to observe him in as natural environment as possible.
-We are eager to see how each boy learns, meets new challenges and interacts socially with boys of his own age.
+Following this meeting, prospective pupils for Pre-Prep, Nursery to Year 2, are invited for a taster morning/day which will include an informal assessment by the respective class teacher.
+This assessment is designed to place each child at ease and allow us to observe him in as natural environment as possible.
+We are eager to see how each individual learns, meets new challenges and interacts socially with their peers.
 Prospective pupils for Years 3-5 will be invited to spend the day with their peer group and undertake an in-class Maths and English assessment.
-Older boys entering into Years 6 to 8 will also sit English & Maths assessments as well as a series of CAT tests prior to spending the remainder of the day in class with their peers, again allowing us the opportunity to see how they interact with their peers and respond to new challenges and opportunities.
+Older pupils entering into Years 6 to 8 will also sit English & Maths assessments prior to spending the remainder of the day in class with their peers, again allowing us the opportunity to see how they interact with their peers and respond to new challenges and opportunities.

 The School would, in almost all cases, expect to inform parents of our decision within 2 days of their assessment day.

-Overseas candidates are invited to sit the UKiset overseas pupil assessment at a local testing centre and will be invited for Headmaster’s interview either at the school or via Skype.
+Overseas candidates (aged over 9 years) are required to sit the UKiset overseas pupil assessment at a local testing centre and will be invited for interview either at the school or online.

-If a boy requires any learning support needs, the School must be made aware prior to assessment to ensure the boy’s needs can be met within its planned resources.
+If a child requires any learning support needs, the School must be made aware prior to assessment to ensure the pupil’s needs can be met within its planned resources.